-Questions about other public hospital/physician coverage were asked in an attempt to identify Medicaid recipients who may not have recognized their coverage as Medicaid.
-These questions were asked only if a respondent did not report Medicaid directly.
+Questions about other public hospital/physician coverage were asked in an attempt to identify Medicaid or SCHIP recipients who may not have recognized their coverage as such.
+These questions were asked only if a respondent did not report Medicaid or SCHIP directly.
 Respondents reporting other public hospital/physician coverage were asked follow-up questions to determine if their coverage was through a specific Medicaid HMO or if it included some other managed care characteristics.
 Respondents who identified managed care from either path were asked if they paid anything for the coverage and/or if a government source paid for the coverage.

 The Medicaid variables (MCAID13) have been edited (MCAID13X) to include persons who paid nothing for their other public hospital/physician insurance when such coverage was through a Medicaid HMO or reported to include some other managed care characteristics.
+The Medicaid variables also include those identified as covered by SCHIP.